Rydalmere, New South Wales: Rydalmere Family Inn

 There was even greater excitement in the district on 9 September 1907, when Constable Howard, senior officer of the Dundas district described how he passed through the scrub near the Rydalmere Hotel shortly after mid-day.
 He inspected the hotel, where everything appeared ok, but then he heard noises and talk coming from the Catholic Church next-door, indicating illegal drinking taking place.
 Waiting at the door, he attempted to detain a person as they were leaving, but was dragged into the building where he received a fearful beating and kicking from four men.
 He drew his revolver and fired, wounding a man.
 The four men arrested were Thomas Millane (the wounded Licensee of the Rydalmere Hotel), Michael Millane (his brother), Michael Murphy (caretaker of the church) and George Workman.

 The hotel continued trading with a somewhat dubious reputation and ever changing Licensees until 1929, when it was forced to close due to its license being transferred to a Campsie hotel.
 In 1949 Millers applied to re-license the Rydalmere hotel by transferring the license of the New Langham Hotel in York Street.
 The Rydalmere Family Hotel was renovated, and additions made to it, so that it was ready for its official opening on 31 December 1949.
 It is an unusual design, with the double storey section on the eastern side possibly being the original 1892 building, built after the storm.
 It had a striking appearance of off white, with the lower section having light blue glazed tiles with black tile trim – a cool colour scheme, which on hot days beckons its customers, and very different to the brown tiles of most pubs at the time.

-During the 1970s the colour changed, as did the name, to The Family Inn and it became one of Sydney's leading live music venues.
+During the 1970s, the colour changed, as did the name, to The Family Inn and it became one of Sydney's leading live music venues.

 Rydalmere Shopping Centre

 The shopping centre is located on both sides of Victoria Road at the intersection with Park Road.
 The northern side was constructed in 1959 and is typical of the era.

 The original shops consisted of Strange's Four Square Food Store, Davy's Pharmacy, McLeay's Hardware, Lorna Beauty Salon, Bambino Children's & Baby Wear, Rydalmere Fish Supply, Rydalmere Milk Bar and Pat Howard Barber & Tobacconist.

 A weatherboard Post Office building originally stood near the footpath on Victoria Road, but was relocated back near the bank adjacent to the shops in the early 60s.

-The shops formerly located on the southern side of Victoria Road were built about the same time and belonged originally to the Hellyer family.
-They are the Newsagency and Grocery/Milk Bar.
-The end shop nearest Park Road was a Fish Shop/Takeaway that traded for a great many years as The White Rose.
-The shops were demolished in 2010 to make way for Aldi's new store.